What Is Backhaul

 Wireless

 Wireless backhaul infrastructure includes point-to-point (PtP) and point-to-multipoint (PtMP) microwave (MW) and millimeter wave (mmW) equipment.
-Wireless backhaul is widely used where deploying fiber is not feasible, cost-efficient or possible due to time constraints.
+Wireless backhaul is widely used where deploying fiber is not feasible, cost-efficient, or possible due to time constraints.

 Wireless backhaul involves microwave systems that use radio frequencies as the transmission medium.
 The radio spectrum in the MW band covers 6-42 GHz and is widely used to transfer multiple Gbps for distances of up to 250 kilometers.
 Higher bands such as the mmW E-Band (71-86GHz) are used to transfer larger amounts of data for shorter distances (up to 20Gbps for a few kilometers).